 Integrating a Service-Learning Teaching Assistant into your course can help make teaching a service-learning course more manageable.
-Offered in partnership with the School of Education, the Service-Learning Teaching Assistant Program and the Service-Learning Graduate Teaching Assistant (SLTA/SLGTA) Program gives you the opportunity to nominate a student to work alongside you as your SLTA/SLGTA.
+Offered through the VCU Office of Service-Learning, the Service-Learning Teaching Assistant Program and the Service-Learning Graduate Teaching Assistant (SLTA/SLGTA) Program gives you the opportunity to nominate a student to work alongside you as your SLTA/SLGTA.

 Adding a teaching assistant to your course offers a mutually beneficial experience for you and your SLTA/SLGTA.
 It offers faculty critical support for coordinating student service experiences and ensuring quality service and reflection; at the same time, it offers the SLTA/SLGTA a unique opportunity to develop professionally, engage more deeply with the community, and collaborate closely with a faculty member.
 Any faculty member teaching a service-learning course may nominate a student to be a SLTA/SLGTA.

 Through this program, service-learning course instructors select a trained graduate- or undergraduate-level teaching assistant to work with them for an average of five hours each week throughout an academic semester.

 Service-learning teaching assistants fill a number of critical support roles, including:

 - Monitoring student service hours and participation

 - Liaising with community partners

 - Planning projects or events related to the course

 - Mentoring students about community engagement skills and best practices